jrmmba8314/Points/README.md

 ## Documentation
 ### Swagger
-Swagger documentation for the API is available at https://jrmmba.com/points/swagger
+Swagger documentation for the API is available at https://jrmmba.com/points/swagger-ui.html .
+For this project I am using just the default Swagger documentation.
+Each item in the Swagger documentation can be customized.

 ### Javadocs
 Javadocs documentation for the application code is available at https://jrmmba.com/points/javadocs